 It also highlights the potential of Mātauranga and Āhuatanga Māori as critical in the fashioning of preferred approaches to good social work practice in Aotearoa New Zealand.

 Hui were held around the motu and after much debate and discussion the Kaitiakitanga Framework emerged.
 In addition, sitting alongside the Framework will be resources and guidance including articles and practice examples.
 However we want to share the Framework while these are in development.

-Legislation now before the House is likely to make changes to the way competence is assessed at point of registration for New Zealand graduates.
 The Kaitiakitanga Framework will be of particular interest to education providers as they incorporate these concepts into their social work teaching programmes.
 It is also a useful resource to draw upon when considering your continuing professional development including to support self reflection.

 At its basic yet most profound level, kaitiakitanga is about fulfilling the vital obligation for ‘taking care of’, undertaking its commitment to ensuring the constant pursuit of safe space respectfulness, absolute integrity and wellbeing in relationships.
 The concepts of the Framework are now recognised as the takepū for the work of the Board – the applied practice principles/values with which we operate.

 • Kaitiakitanga is the responsibility of the SWRB for safe stewardship, guardianship and protection

 • Rangatiratanga is the responsibility of the SWRB to lead, advocate for, facilitate and act with integrity

 • Manaakitanga is the responsibility of the SWRB to engage in mana-enhancing relationships through the demonstration of care, mutual respect, hospitality, generosity and aroha